Lady Georgiana Fullerton: Publications

 Lady Georgiana Fullerton published roughly a dozen novels and biographies on religious, historical, and romantic themes between the years 1844–1883.
 Most of her publications were novels, but she did publish two volumes of verse.
 Occasionally, Fullerton translated the works of other authors, such as The Notary's Daughter, a Tale from the French of Madame Léonie d'Aulney (1878).

-She began her writing career when she was 32, publishing her first novel, Ellen Middleton: A Tale in three volume in July 1844.
+She began her writing career when she was 32, publishing her first novel, Ellen Middleton: A Tale in three volumes in July 1844.
 Her own brother, Lord Brougham, and Charles Cavendish Fulke Greville, commended her work.
 The novel contained no illustrations, which was unusual for the period.

 She published her second novel, Grantley Manor, in 1847, following her conversion to Catholicism.
 This novel contained a more advanced style of writing compared to her first.
 Her most popular novel was Too Strange not to Be True, which was published in 1864.
-The novel described the life of a poverty stricken French emigrant fighting for survival in the wilds of Canada.
+The novel described the life of a poverty stricken French emigrant fighting for survival in the Canadian wilderness.